A Blur Busters Holiday 2017 Special Feature by Mark D. Rejhon

 MPRT is pixel visibility time.
 MPRT stands for Moving Picture Response Time

 Persistence (in milliseconds) is also known scientifically as “MPRT” in research papers (Google Scholar search).
-Quoted as a number, MPRT and persistence mean the same thing by modern virtual reality scientists and newer display engineers.
+Quoted as a number, MPRT100% and persistence often mean the same thing by modern virtual reality scientists and newer display engineers.
 For example, Chief Scientist at Oculus, Michael Abrash, wrote a famous blog article that use the “persistence” terminology.

 Instant Pixel Response (0ms GtG) Can Still Have Lots of Motion Blur